What to do when you fall victim to a crypto scam

 Before investigators can begin tracing your assets, they will need all the transaction IDs identifying the funds you sent to the scammers.
 These transaction IDs will allow investigators to “follow the money” and see exactly where your coins are moving.
 While it is still possible to investigate without transaction IDs, knowing these will expedite any investigation and reduce potential complications.

-What is a A transaction is a record in the bitcoin blockchain that rec...
+What is a A transaction is a record in the blockchain that records the...
 More?

-On most blockchains, a transaction ID, or TXID, is a unique string of letters and numbers that represent a record of the movement of cryptocurrency from one address to another.
+On most blockchains, a transaction ID, or TXID, is a unique string of letters and numbers that represent a record of the movement of cryptocurrency from one In a cryptocurrency context, an address is a cryptographic k...
+More to another.
 This can sometimes be referred to as the transaction hash.
 This hash identifies the datetime, sending addresses, receiving addresses, transaction amounts, fees and more.
 A Bitcoin transaction hash, for example, is displayed as a 65-digit-hexadecimal number.

 Where can I find my TXID?

 Using bitcoin as an example, start by locating the address you sent your bitcoin to and paste this into the search bar of any open-source blockchain explorer.
 This will display all incoming and outgoing transactions to and from that address.
 To locate your TXID, look for the date/time and the amount sent.
 If the date/time and amount received match with your transaction, then you can identify your TXID by locating the hash associated with the transaction.

 Not all exchanges and wallets provide TXIDs for you.
 Depending on the exchange or wallet you are using, you may need to dig deeper into your transaction information to find the transaction ID.
 Since most blockchains are public, you should be able to find it yourself through any open-source blockchain explorer.